Poona Community Enhancement & Infrastructure Planning

 • geotechnical sampling

-Those steps were completed in February 2023 and the outcome of the Feasibility Study is expected within a few months.
-If dredging is permitted, the way forward remains unclear as many other elements come into play including-
+Those steps were completed in February 2023 and the outcome of the Feasibility Study was to be made available within a few months.
+If dredging was to be permitted, the way forward remained unclear as many other elements come into play including-

-• FCRC's non-commitment (at this stage) regarding car parking in the vicinity of the upgraded ramp
+• FCRC's non-commitment (at that stage) regarding car parking in the vicinity of the upgraded ramp

 • the car parking interplay with the existing town plan which had Owen Cox St to be a shared zone and in general, the area to remain in a natural state